Ethanthedeveloper/safedriving2.0/README.md

 # ● HOW DO I INSTALL IT ●
 There is no need to install this as it is an event found in the EVENTLAB on Forza Horizon 5. (*instructions in releases found in the release section of this Github*)

+# What happened to 1.0?
+Well, I was in the middle of working on 1.0 and my Xbox overheated and restarted, therefor my work was corrupt.

 # Current Developement Stage
 *◇ÄĻPĤĄ◇*